lune-climate/lune-docs/docs/api/webhooks.md

 ## Authenticity and integrity

-Lune signs all webhook requests' bodies and includes the signature in a `Lune-HMAC` header.
+Lune signs all webhook request bodies and includes the signature in a `Lune-HMAC` header.

 This enables you to verify that events were sent by Lune and were not tampered with by third parties.

-The `Lune-HMAC` has the following format
+The `Lune-HMAC` header has the following format

 <Snippet
     header="Lune-HMAC"